Timmoth/AsyncMonolith/README.md

 ## Consumer Failures

-- **Retry Logic**: Messages will be retried up to 'MaxAttempts' times (with a 'AttemptDelay' seconds between attempts) until they are moved to the 'poisoned_messages' table.
+- **Retry Logic**: Messages will be retried up to `MaxAttempts` times (with a `AttemptDelay` seconds between attempts) until they are moved to the `poisoned_messages` table.
-- **Manual Intervention**: If a message is moved to the 'poisoned_messages' table, it will need to be manually removed from the database or moved back to the 'consumer_messages' table to be retried.
-Note that the poisoned message will only be retried a single time unless you set 'attempts' back to 0.
+- **Manual Intervention**: If a message is moved to the `poisoned_messages` table, it will need to be manually removed from the database or moved back to the `consumer_messages` table to be retried.
+Note that the poisoned message will only be retried a single time unless you set `attempts` back to 0.
-- **Monitoring**: Periodically monitor the 'poisoned_messages' table to ensure there are not too many failed messages.
+- **Monitoring**: Periodically monitor the `poisoned_messages` table to ensure there are not too many failed messages.